rudzainy/rudzainy.github.io/_posts/2024-09-05-the-framework.md

 #### **BANTU (Support Documentation)** and **BALAI RAYA (Community Platform)**

-**BANTU** provides an easy-to-use documentation platform for support, enabling users to troubleshoot issues or learn how to use various services. **BALAI RAYA** acts as a community platform, fostering interaction between local businesses, government agencies, and end users.
+**BANTU** provides an easy-to-use documentation platform for support, enabling users to troubleshoot issues or learn how to use various services. **BALAI RAYA** acts as a community platform, fostering interaction between local businesses, government agencies, and general Malaysians.

 Example use cases:
 - A small business can use **BALAI RAYA** to create a forum for customer engagement.